How to Get more Views on LinkedIn in 2021

 “Mmmh… this content should please Mr. John but not Mrs. Smith”.

-Of course, the artificial intelligence behind these algorithms can now tell if there are insults in a post, incitements to hate, identify some negative or positive patterns.
+Of course, the artificial intelligence behind these algorithms can now tell if there are insults in a post, incitements to hate, and identify some types of negative or positive patterns.

-But being able to tell if the content is relevant, well written, well filmed, they don’t know.
+But being able to tell if the content is relevant, well written, well filmed, they struggle to know.

 So they will have to rely on more “basic” criteria.
 Things they can actually measure.

-Mainly, they will look at 2 main criteria:
+Mainly, they will look at 2 main criterias:

 - The engagement rate.